Quick Ground Beef Stew

 Step One: Brown the ground beef and set aside

 Heat 1 tablespoon oil in the bottom of a large heavy bottom soup pot over high heat.
 Add beef, and cook, stirring occasionally and crumbling the meat with a wooden spoon until it is no longer pink, 7 to 9 minutes.
+Browning the meat helps to improve the flavor and adds complexity to the taste.
 Remove the meat to a bowl, along with any juices from the pot, and cover with foil.

-Step Two: Saute garlic and onion, add seasoning and wine
+Step 2: Saute garlic and onion, add seasoning and wine

 Return the pot to the stove and reduce heat to medium.
 Add the remaining 1 tablespoon oil to the pot.
 Add garlic and onion, and cook stirring until the onion starts to brown in spots, 3 to 5 minutes.
 Sprinkle with paprika, salt, thyme and red pepper flake if using, and cook, stirring until the spices are fragrant, about 30 seconds.
+Blooming the spices before adding liquid helps to bring out their flavors.
 Add wine, increase heat to high and cook, stirring until the wine has almost evaporated, 2 to 3 minutes.

-Step Three: Add broth and vegetables and simmer
+Step 3: Add broth and vegetables and simmer

-Step Four: Add broth with cornstarch, add beef and simmer
+Step 4: Add broth with cornstarch, add beef and simmer

 What To Serve With This Ground Beef Stew

-- My classic Garden Salad would be a nice compliment to this comfort food meal.
+- My classic Garden Salad or Massaged Kale Salad with Apple would be a nice compliment to this comfort food meal.

-- You could also serve with crackers too!
+- You could also serve with biscuits or crackers too!

 More Weeknight Recipes and Stew Recipes

-- Slow Cooker Beef Burgundy has classic flavors, but with an unexpected ingredient!
+- Slow Cooker Beef Burgundy has classic flavors.

 - Our Manhattan Clam Chowder is ready in only 40 minutes.

-- Slow Cooker Chinese 5-Spice Beef Stew, here’s an unusual twist on Beef Stew.
+- Slow Cooker Chinese 5-Spice Beef Stew, it’s an unusual twist on a classic.

 - Chicken Coconut Curry these flavors are spot on and not too spicy.

-- Slow Cooker White Bean Stew with Chicken and Ham, this hearty everything-but-the-kitchen-sink stew is a wintertime fave around here.
+- Slow Cooker White Bean Ham Stew, this hearty everything-but-the-kitchen-sink stew is so cozy!

-- For more beef stew inspiration, check out this Peruvian Beef Stew by My Gluten Free Miami.
+- Loving this Peruvian Beef Stew by My Gluten Free Miami.

 PrintQuick Ground Beef Stew